Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 	bool flipYAxis = false); // If true, the Y-axis will point downward
 ```

-Building a sprite asset can be done by the following `VectorUtils` method:
+To build a sprite asset, use the following `VectorUtils` method:

 ```
 public static Sprite BuildSprite(